Weight-calibrated estimation for factor models of high-dimensional time series: Real data analysis

 \subsection{U.S. monthly macroeconomic data}

 Our second example considers incorporating the factor model framework into macroeconomic forecasting.
 The dataset, provided by \cite{mccracken2016fred}, contains $p=119$ U.S. monthly macroeconomic variables covering broad economic categories from January 1960 to September 2024 ($n=777$).
 Before further analysis, each macro variable is transformed as recommended in \cite{mccracken2016fred} to ensure stationarity and then standardized to have zero mean and unit variance.
+Denote the $p$-vector of macroeconomic variables series as $\{\by_t\}_{t\in[n]}$.
+The corresponding 95\% confidence interval for the Hill's tail-index estimator is $(2.059, 4.554)$, indicating that the null hypothesis that $\{\by_t\}$ has a finite fourth moment cannot be rejected.
 Following \cite{fan2013large} and \cite{wang2019}, we try $\hat{r}_0=1,3$ and 5 to check its effect on the forecasting performance of WAuto, and compare it with Cov and Auto.
-Denote the $p$-vector of macroeconomic variables series as $\{\by_t\}_{t=1}^{n}$.
-For each method, the $h$-step-ahead forecasting procedure consists of the following four steps:
+For each method, the $h$-step-ahead forecasting procedure consists of the following four steps: \begin{itemize} \item[1.]
+For a given $\hat{r}_0$, apply the corresponding method to estimate model~\eqref{eq.model} based on past observations $\{\by_t\}_{t=1}^{T}$, thus obtaining the estimated factor loading matrix $\widehat{\bA}$. \item[2.]
+Compute $\hat{r}_0$ estimated factors by $\widehat{\bx}_t=\widehat{\bA}^{\top}\by_t$ for $t\in[T]$. \item[3.]
+For each $j\in[\hat{r}_0],$ select the best ARMA model that fits $\{\widehat{x}_{tj}\}_{t=1}^{T}$ using the AIC criterion, and based on which achieves the $h$-step-ahead forecast for the factor series as $\widehat{x}_{T+h,j}$. \item [4.]
+Convert back to obtain the $h$-step-ahead forecast for the original series as $\widehat{\by}_{T+h}=\widehat{\bA}\widehat\bx_{T+h}$, where $\widehat\bx_{T+h}=(\hat x_{T+h,1},\dots,\hat x_{T+h,\hat{r}_0})^{\top}$. \end{itemize}